-Enrollment Trends monitors health insurance coverage in the Commonwealth of Massachusetts, where coverage is defined by unique Massachusetts residents with primary medical membership in the 13 largest commercial payers, MassHealth (Medicaid), or Medicare.
+Enrollment Trends monitors health insurance coverage in the Commonwealth of Massachusetts, where coverage is defined by unique Massachusetts residents with primary, medical membership in the 14 largest commercial payers, MassHealth (Medicaid), or Medicare.

-- Over four million Massachusetts residents received their primary, medical health insurance coverage through private commercial insurance between March 2016 and March 2018.
+- The total number of Massachusetts residents receiving their primary, medical health insurance coverage through private commercial insurance remained largely stable at 4.1 million members between September 2016 and September 2018.

-- In March 2018, MassHealth shifted approximately two-thirds of its Managed Care Organization (MCO) and Primary Care Clinician (PCC) plan enrollees to Accountable Care Organization (ACO) plans.
+- In September 2018, MassHealth Accountable Care Organization (ACO) plan enrollment increased to 875,000, as Managed Care Organization (MCO) and Primary Care Clinician (PCC) plan membership continued to decline.